-State law directs the Department of Transportation to remove unauthorized Temporary Political Signs and bill the responsible party for their rem oval.
-We are calling these provisions to your attention to avoid passible embarrassment or inconvenience to you and your supporters.
-Please share this information with these assisting in your campaign.
+State law directs the Department of Transportation to remove unauthorized Temporary Political Signs and bill the responsible party for their removal.
+We are calling these provisions to your attention to avoid possible embarrassment or inconvenience to you and your supporters.
+Please share this information with those assisting in your campaign.

-Should you have any questions, comments or need additional information, please call (916) 651-9327.
+Should you have any questions, comments or need additional information, please call (916) 654-6473.